 What is clearing?

 The main benefit of clearing UCAS placements is that you’ll still be able to head off to university.
 It may not be your first choice, but it could potentially work out better than the placement you originally chose.
 After looking at the different course details, you might also find that you want to do something different.
-There is often a lot of choices available, giving you access to many different opportunities.
+There is often a lot of choice available, giving you access to many different opportunities.

 How does clearing work?